Square (video game company): Development structure

-During reports on the merger with Enix, Takashi Oya of Deutsche Securities described Square as "[doing] everything by itself" compared to Enix's tradition of outsourcing development.
-During Square's first years, there was no set development structure, with the ten-person staff freely shifting between roles and projects.
-After the first couple of years, there were two loosely-defined production groups led by Sakaguchi and Tanaka respectively.
+During reports on the merger with Enix, Takashi Oya of Deutsche Securities contrasted Enix's tradition of outsourcing development versus Square's approach to developing "everything by itself".
+When Square was founded in the early 1980s, there was no set development structure, with the ten-person staff freely shifting between roles and projects.
+This eventually evolved into two loosely defined production groups, led by Sakaguchi and Tanaka, respectively.
 Following the release of Final Fantasy IV, Sakaguchi divided the production team, assigning different staff members to the Final Fantasy, SaGa and Mana series.
 A secondary studio was founded in Osaka in 1990, with Final Fantasy Legend III (1991) as their first project.

-By 1997, the company was divided into seven development divisions, expanded to eight that year with two based in Osaka.
+By 1997, the company was divided into eight development divisions, with two based in Osaka.
 In 1998, the old development divisions were restructured into Production Departments, and the Osaka branch was closed down.
 The system was reshuffled again in 2002 to promote "greater understanding", and allow for reassignment between divisions.
 Among the heads of divisions at this time were Kitase, Kawazu, Tanaka, Matsuno and Hirata.
 Following the merger with Enix, the eight divisions were incorporated into the new company, with two additional divisions brought in from Enix.

-Overseas publishing

-The original Final Fantasy was published in North America in 1990 by Nintendo of America close to the launch of the Super Nintendo, resulting in its two NES sequels being passed over for localization at that time.
-Many other Square titles also remained exclusive to Japan, for reasons including design complexities, low graphical quality, and technical difficulties.
-Notable localization staff during the 1990s included Kaoru Moriyama, Ted Woolsey, Michael Basket, Richard Honeywood, and Alexander O. Smith.